swobspace/wobapphelpers/README.md

 wobapphelpers comes with some generators to install templates and so on:

   * rails g wobapphelpers:init : installs some locales
-  * rails g wobapphelpers:simple_form : installs scaffold erb templates using simple_form and bootstrap.
+  * rails g wobapphelpers:scaffold_templates : installs scaffold erb and templates and a controller template using simple_form and bootstrap, responders and the famous respond_with method.

 Usage
 -----

+### Helpers

+Helpers to ease use of glyphicon icons, predefined action links (i.e. edit_link), show_flash, and more ...

     # myapp/app/helpers/application_helper.rb:
     module ApplicationHelper